Code-Fellows-School-Work/hello-world/code-102-notes/class4.md

 # Semantics

-Def: Meaning of a piece of code (what effect does this code have) or purpose of an HTML element
+Def: Meaning of a piece of code (what effect does this code have)

 Purpose: HTML semantics takes the contents and gives a label to that content